raphaelhoudouin/raphaelhoudouin/README.md

 In my free time, I enjoy engaging in various hobbies that help me relax and recharge:

 - 🎨 **Art & Photography**: I appreciate artists who work in digital art, painting, and design.
 Inspired by creators like:
-  - [ Yatreda: ያጥሬዳ ](https://yatreda.com/),Yatreda blends tradition with innovation, minting their art on the blockchain to preserve history in a modern way.
+  - [ Yatreda: ያጥሬዳ ](https://yatreda.com/),Yatreda minting their art on the blockchain to preserve history in a modern way.
   - [Joey Lawrence](https://joeylshop.com/pages/exhibitions), whose powerful portraits from Ethiopia showcase deep cultural stories and human connection.
   - [Emory Douglas](https://www.moma.org/artists/70943), whose works are thought-provoking and impactful.
 - 🎶 **Music**: Listening to a wide variety of genres, from soul to amapiano.